arsh1991/Fat-Cat/Wiki/dishant-log.md

 ### Week 7

+## XP Core Value: Simplicity
+Simplicity in Extreme programming refers to replacing complex tasks with simpler ones.

+In week 7, the team divided the work in simpler tasks.
+Each team member was assigned one task.
+Dishant- Anatomy of main player
+Aditi- Command Pattern
+Arshdeep- State Pattern
+Dipro- Proxy pattern
+Suhel- Itertor pattern

 ## November 5, Sunday
 worked on character images.
 Used photoshop to make images fat.
 Tried changing code to reflect the change.

 ## November 6, Monday
 Modified images size to fit in the texture.
 Re-generated texture to include new images added for fat-cat functionality.